 Hair loss can feel overwhelming and frustrating, especially if you don’t know what’s causing it.
 There are many different types of hair loss, so if you’re experiencing a receding hairline, patchy hair loss or hair thinning, it’s worth trying to understand why.

 While hair loss can be caused by genetic, lifestyle and medical factors, the good news is that there is an effective hair regrowth treatment available.
-ROGAINE® is the first FDA-approved treatment clinically-proven to help regrow hair, and it can be a helpful treatment for many different types of hair loss.
+ROGAINE® minoxidil products are the first FDA-approved treatment clinically-proven to help regrow hair, and it can be a helpful treatment for many different types of hair loss.

 Sources